Luan Da: Rise to power

 At that time, the Yellow River was flooding, causing widespread devastation to the people and the rice harvests.
 As Luan Da had claimed that he could dam the river, Emperor Wu felt that it would be wise to encourage the mystic to take up the task by quickly pleasing him.
 The emperor granted Luan Da the title of the General of Five Boons, and almost as an afterthought, three other such titles: the General of Heavenly Practitioners, the General of the Earth Practitioners, and General Grand Communicator.
-Emperor Wu also lavished gifts on him; he was granted the marquisate of Letong, giving him some 2,000 households to rule over, and the emperor also gave him a luxurious mansion, a thousand servants, opulent transportation, many decorations, a seal labelled "General of Heavenly Way", and even the hand in marriage of the Eldest Princess Wei, the emperor's eldest daughter, accompanied by a dowry estimated at 10,000 catties of gold.
-The emperor himself, along with envoys, members of the royal family, and high-ranking officials often invited Luan Da to dine or paid him house calls merely to ask how he was doing.
+Emperor Wu also lavished gifts on him; he was granted the marquisate of Letong, giving him some 2,000 households to rule over, and the emperor also gave him a luxurious mansion, a thousand servants, opulent transportation, many decorations, a seal labelled "General of Heavenly Way", and even the hand in marriage of Grand Princess Wei, the emperor's eldest daughter, accompanied by a dowry estimated at 10,000 catties of gold.
+The emperor himself, along with envoys, members of the imperial family, and high-ranking officials often invited Luan Da to dine or paid him house calls merely to ask how he was doing.
 With his marquisate and five generalships, Luan Da had become a man of great standing only a few months after his introduction to the emperor.
 He was no longer merely Emperor Wu's subject, but an envoy of the immortal beings with status equal to the emperor.

 In possession of these newly-bestowed honours, Luan Da spent every evening at home, attempting to summon spirits.
-According to the Shih ji, no spirits appeared, but only "a multitude of ghosts who gathered around".
+According to the Shiji, no spirits appeared, but only "a multitude of ghosts who gathered around".
 These, the text claims, he was able to command.
-The Shih ji's author, Sima Qian, was scornful of Luan Da, noting that "Everyone on the seacoast of Yan and Qi began waving their arms about, declaring that they possessed secret arts and could summon spirits and immortal ones."
+The Shiji's author, Sima Qian, was scornful of Luan Da, noting that "Everyone on the seacoast of Yan and Qi began waving their arms about, declaring that they possessed secret arts and could summon spirits and immortal ones."
 Indeed, Luan Da's dramatic growth in reputation and stature became a great topic of discussion in the Han capital of Chang'an, and mystics were eager to imitate his success.